-Turkey targets Kurds: The short, medium and long story
+Turkey targets Kurds: The 100, 300 and 700-word story

 US officials said the plan was to train about 30,000 personnel - half of them SDF fighters - to help prevent infiltration by IS militants across the Turkish and Iraqi borders and parts of the River Euphrates, which effectively divides SDF- and Syrian government-held regions.

-The announcement enraged Turkey's government.
-President Recep Tayyip Erdogan said on Monday that he considered the border force to be a "terror army".
+The announcement enraged Turkey.
+President Recep Tayyip Erdogan said that he considered the border force to be a "terror army".

 Syria's government, which has mostly avoided conflict with the Kurds, called it a "blatant attack" on its sovereignty.
 Russia, the government's ally, warned it was a step towards the partition of Syria.

-On Tuesday, Mr Erdogan vowed that Turkish troops and Syrian rebels would soon destroy "nests of terror" along its border, "starting with Afrin and Manbij".
+Mr Erdogan went on to say Turkish troops and Syrian rebels would soon destroy "nests of terror" along its border, "starting with Afrin and Manbij".

 - Afrin is separated from Manbij and other SDF-controlled areas by a pocket of territory held by Turkish-backed rebels